 In 2013, I felt like I had finally hit my (running) stride.
-Though I ran cross-country recreationally in high school, and became more serious about running in 2011, it wasn’t until 2013 that I decided I wanted to take things up a notch.
 At this point in my life, I was running upwards of 40-50 miles a week, at speeds faster than I had ever run before.
-With my heart and eyes set on the prospect of the 2014 Boston Marathon, I was feeling great about all the places that running was taking me.
+With my heart and eyes set on the prospect of the 2014 Boston Marathon, I was feeling unstoppable.

-Flash forward to today; we’re now approaching the end of 2014.
-I am happy to share that my ferritin levels are not only optimized, but that I have not experienced any more episodes of pure, inexplicable exhaustion.
-I did indeed run the 2014 Boston Marathon, and though I was understandably tired afterwards, I didn’t experience any of those, “can’t even THINK about moving off the couch” periods of fatigue in my training.
+It's been a year and a half since getting those results back and, I am now happy to share that my iron and ferritin levels are optimized and my energy is back.
+I did run the 2014 Boston Marathon, and though I was understandably tired afterwards, I didn’t experience any of those, “can’t even THINK about moving off the couch” periods of fatigue in my training.
 So exactly what did I do to optimize my ferritin levels?

-When I first found out that I was iron deficient, I began taking an iron supplement about three times a week and did so for about a month.
-I believe this was a good initial approach to combat days when I was utterly exhausted.
-However, as someone who is personally and professionally a proponent of “food first”, I have since completely taken myself off any supplements.
-Although I personally achieved optimization of my ferritin levels without any supplementation, ample research suggests that iron supplements can be a useful tool, in both the short-term and long-term, to help manage iron levels
+I began taking an iron supplement about three times a week and did so for a month when I first found out I was deficient.
+This was a god and effective initial approach for me.
+However, as someone who is a proponent of “food first”, I have since completely taken myself off iron supplements.
+I was even able to optimize my ferritin levels after I stopped supplementing with iron.
+But research shows that iron supplements can be a useful tool to help manage iron levels.

-I increased my intake of heme rich sources.
+I increased my intake of heme-rich sources.
 Like many runners, I gravitate strongly towards carbs, carbs, and, oh yes, more carbs!
 Previously, I was only eating meat a maximum of four times a month.
-Now, a variety of heme rich sources are essential components of my diet: lean ground beef, ground turkey, salmon, and tuna are some of my staples.
+Now, a variety of heme-rich sources of ironare essential components of my diet.
+Foods like lean ground beef, ground turkey, salmon, and tuna are some of my staples.